manuel12/automation-practice/README.md

 ## Description:

-The [Automation Practice](http://www.automationpractice.pl/) website is a full-fledged website built for automation practice purposes.

-This project aims to showcase the test process used on Automation Practice including the creation of test documentation, such as user stories and the different test cases derived from them.
+This project aims to showcase the process used to test the website _Automation Practice_, including the creation of all the corresponding documentation, such as wikis, describing each of the modules of functionality that make up the application, the user stories outlining such funcitonality, and the test cases derived from them.

+The high priority test cases have also been translated into test scripts and automated.
+This project implements all such tests scripts using the Cypress testing framework.

 The tests include functional and e2e tests.
-As well as different test types accessibility, performance and visual tests.
+As well as different test types such as accessibility, performance and visual tests.

-It implements all such tests cases using the Cypress testing framework.
+_Note:_ The [Automation Practice](http://www.automationpractice.pl/) website is a full-fledged website built for QA and test automation practice purposes.

 ## Testing Process: